What is A2 steel

 O1 is a high carbon medium alloyed cold work tool steel with 1.1% manganese, 0.6 chromium, 0.6% Tungsten AND 0.10% Vanadium added to it with good hardening capacity.

 The O stands for oil quenching.
 Quenching in oil is recommended over water because it cools slower reducing the chance of cracking.
 O1 also takes an edge better than A2 but will not stay sharp as long as A2.
 So, the main difference between the two is; O1 sharpens relatively quicker than A2 and hones an edge sharper than A2 but the edge retention in A2 is better than O1.
-Obviously thinner O1 blades that come with old Stanley planes will sharpen very quickly than the thicker modern A2 blades because their less steel to hone which is why they’re still a preferred choice for many old-time woodworkers who know the difference between truth from fiction.
-Thicker blades do not reduce chatter as advertised, instead they are a pain in the backside to sharpen but for more information on that refer to Paul Sellers blog.
-I believe he’s done a video on that.
+Obviously thinner O1 blades that come with old Stanley planes will sharpen very quickly than the thicker modern A2 blades because their is less steel to hone which is why they’re still a preferred choice for many old-time woodworkers who know the difference between truth from fiction.
+Thicker blades do not reduce chatter as advertised, instead they are a pain in the backside to sharpen.

 Heat Treating Process